makkus/upcheck/README.md

 ## Description

-`upcheck` checks whether websites are up, how long they take to response, and, optionally, whether they match a provided regex.
+`upcheck` checks whether websites are up, how long they take to respond, and, optionally, whether they match a provided regex.
 It can also, if wanted, push those metrics to a target like a Kafka topic, or directly into a Postgres database.

 ## Example use-case